Ironsyde History, Family Crest & Coats of Arms

 Another 50 words (4 lines of text) are included under the topic Early Ironsyde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ironsyde family to the New World and Oceana
+Migration of the Ironsyde family

-, the possibilities of the New World attracted many English people.
+Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
+Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become powerful new nations.
 Among early immigrants of the Ironsyde surname to cross the Atlantic and come to North America were: James Ironside, who arrived in Virginia sometime between 1666 and 1667; Christian Ironside, who was banished to America in 1749; Patrick Earnside, who settled in Delaware Bay in 1783.